-The Thousand Oaks Civic Arts Plaza is the largest performing arts center between Los Angeles and San Francisco at over 200,000 square feet.
+The Thousand Oaks Civic Arts Plaza is one of the largest performing arts center between Los Angeles and San Francisco at over 200,000 square feet.

 The City of Thousand Oaks Cultural Affairs Department oversees theatre productions for the Civic Arts Plaza, which encompasses two theatres – the 1,800-seat Fred Kavli Theatre and the 394-seat Janet and Ray Scherr Forum Theatre.
 The Plaza originally opened in 1994.